-The amendments are effective for annual periods beginning on or after January 1, 2022, with early application permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2022 with early application permitted.

-The future adoption of the amendments will have no effect on the Company's financial statements as the Company does not issue and enter into onerous contract.
+The adoption of the amendments did not have effect on the Company's financial statements as the Company did not issue and enter into onerous contract.